elusivecodes/FrostDateTime/README.md

 **Get Month**

-Get the month in current timeZone.
+Get the month in current time zone.

 The `month` returned will be between *0* (January) and *11* (December).